camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual.md

 When scaling from a single machine to multiple machines, ensure that the `Optimize importer` is enabled on only one machine and disabled on the others.
 Enabling it on multiple machines will cause data inconsistencies.
 This limitation is known and will be addressed in future updates.
 :::

-### High availability (HA)

 ![HA JAR](./img/manual-ha.jpg)

 For high availability, a minimum of three machines is recommended to ensure fault tolerance and enable master election in case of failures.
-Refer to the [clustering chapter](/components/zeebe/technical-concepts/clustering.md) to learn more about the raft protocol and clustering concepts.
+Refer to the [clustering documentation](/components/zeebe/technical-concepts/clustering.md) to learn more about the raft protocol and clustering concepts.

 ### Components